akielaries/openGPMP/README.md

 # Overview
 **openGPMP** is an open-source, multi-threaded, mathematics package written in C++, C, and Fortran with no runtime dependencies.
-The primary focus in Number Theory and Cryptographic algorithms, Linear Algebra, Calculus, Statistics, and Machine/Deep learning concepts. openGPMP aims to serve as a warehouse and one-stop shop for mathematical operations.
-Additional acceleration methods are featured for optional use and installation featuring OpenCL GPU acceleration functions written in C and wrapped for C++ and CUDA GPU acceleration.
+The primary focus in Number Theory and Cryptographic algorithms, Linear Algebra, Calculus, Statistics, and Machine Learning concepts, and more. openGPMP aims to serve as a warehouse and one-stop shop for mathematical operations.
+Additional acceleration methods are featured for optional use and installation via OpenCL and CUDA.
 By default, SIMD intrinsics will be used for the supported platforms.

 Look in the [samples](https://github.com/akielaries/openGPMP/tree/main/samples) folder for examples on how to use some of openGPMP's functionalities.

-## Dev priority list
-* `DataTable` class specifically for file readers and feeding this data into other methods in the project.
-* Additional build systems.
-* Tackle the rest of the issue list from there.

 # Installation
 openGPMP C++ & Python is tested on the following: